 Babies need a lot of love and attention.
 Help care for your bundle of joy with saline nasal sprays, gas and colic relief supplies, nasal bulbs, and baby movement monitors.

-These are just a handful of suggestions for FSA spending; there are thousands of ways to use FSA funds.
+These are just a handful of suggestions for FSA spending.
+There are so many ways to use FSA funds.
 The more you know about eligible FSA expenses, the more money you can save.
 For a full list of FSA-eligible expenses, see IRS Publication 502 or consult your FSA administrator.

 DataPath, Inc. creates high-tech, cloud-based administrative solutions for FSA account management.